Proactive Messaging for App Messaging

 - Message Templates will not be supported as this is a specific solution for the WhatsApp channel.

-- iOS limitation - Due to operating system limitation, if the user does not tap on the notification in the notification center he/she will not be able to see that message in the brand’s App conversation interface.
+- iOS limitation - Due to operating system limitations, if the user does not tap on the notification in the notification center he/she will not be able to see that message in the brand’s App conversation interface.